PUM01-2025/PowerFlow/README.md

 - It is **NOT** safe to load networks simultaneously on different threads!
 - It is **NOT** safe to execute net.solve() simultaneously on different threads using the same network handle!
 However, it is safe to simultaneously execute solve() using *different* network handles.

 ### Using PowerFlow in a Python script

 FYLL I HÄR!

-### Using the standalone application?

-SKA DETTA TAS MED?

 ## For developers